 The time to start attracting top Millennials, a.ka.
 Gen-Y, to your organization starts with the candidate experience.
 Developing a standard process aimed towards keeping Gen-Y candidates informed and aware of your jobs and employer brand cements a positive reputation vis-à-vis the company.
-Understanding…Continue
+Understanding this is especially important in light of the fact that reviews of…Continue

 Added by Assaf Eisenstein on January 29, 2013 at 10:00am — No Comments